The Rush to C Corporation that Wasn’t

-In the alternative, if that business owner determines that it makes more sense to maintain flexibility to withdraw profits and elects to be taxed as an S corporation or other pass-through entity and critically, if that business owner qualifies for the qualified business income deduction under Section 199A of the Code (watch for a future blog on this subject), the effective federal tax rate on the business’s profits is a maximum of 29.6%.
+In the alternative, if that business owner determines that it makes more sense to maintain flexibility to withdraw profits and elects to be taxed as an S corporation or other pass-through entity and critically, if that business owner qualifies for the qualified business income deduction under Section 199A of the Code, the effective federal tax rate on the business’s profits is a maximum of 29.6%.

 If the business owner fails to qualify for the deduction under Section 199A, the tax rate on the profits is a maximum of 37%.